 23. Salt Lake City, Utah

 Salt Lake City is a place full of adventure.
 Nestled amid the Rocky Mountains, the city is a lovely sight with gorgeous scenery.
-Salt Lake City makes a great vacation spot for families and couples who enjoy the outdoors, from the world-famous ski resorts to the canyons and hiking trails, there is something for everyone in this beautiful state.
+Salt Lake City makes a great vacation spot for families and couples who enjoy the outdoors, from the world-famous ski resorts to the surrounding canyons and hiking trails.

 The first thing on your list should be to visit Temple Square.
 This is the headquarters of the Church of Jesus Christ of Latter-day Saints, and it’s a beautiful sight.
-There are also a few museums on the square that are worth a visit, including the Utah Museum of Contemporary Art and the Clark Planetarium.
+A few museums nearby are worth a visit, including the Utah Museum of Contemporary Art and the Clark Planetarium.

 24. Portland, Oregon